 FINANCIAL RISK MANAGEMENT

 The aim of the course is to analyze the financial dynamics of non financial companies, especially with a view to the management of their main risks, through the use of derivative instruments.
-At the end of the course, the student will have acquired an in-depth knowledge of the main investment and debt instruments (bonds and shares) of non financial firms and of the their main types of risks.
-Specifically, the student will be able to define, measure (using the VaR technique) and manage the following types of risk through the use of appropriate hedging techniques based on the use of derivative instruments: interest rate risk , liquidity risk, exchange rate risk and commodity risk.
+At the end of the course, the student will have acquired an in-depth knowledge of the main investment and debt instruments (bonds and shares) of non financial firms and of the their main types of risks, with particular emphasis on the issue of sustainability and, therefore, of ESG factors.
+Specifically, the student will be able to define, measure (using the VaR technique) and manage the following types of risk through the use of appropriate hedging techniques based on the use of derivative instruments: interest rate risk , price risk, climate risk , exchange rate risk and commodity risk.

 Formally none; the knowledge of the basic principles of corporate finance and of the main types of financial risks of companies facilitate the understanding of the topics.
 If students do not have this basic knowledge, the teacher will provide appropriate bibliographic references.

-Risk measurement (6 hours): definition of the main types of risk; the Value at Risk (VaR) and the Expected Shortfall (ES); classroom exercises.
+Definition of the main types of risk; to measure the risk through the Value at Risk (VaR); classroom exercises

 Options: main features; long call payoff, short call, long put and short put; evaluation of European and American options through the CRR binomial model; evaluation of European options with the B&S model, classrooms exercises.

 The course first analyzes the main financing and investment tools of non financial firms: then it focuses on the measurement and management of their financial risks through plain vanilla derivatives (options, irs and forward).
-In detail, the types of risk that will be explored are interest rate risk, liquidity risk, exchange rate risk and commodity risk.
+As part of the course, relevance will be given to the topic of sustainability and, with reference to this topic, the ESG factors, their related risks and their implications for companies will be analyzed.
+In detail, the types of risk that will be explored are interest rate risk, price risk, climate risk, exchange rate risk and commodity risk

 Classroom lessons; classroom exercises; extra learning material and supports are available on the teacher’s home page.